This article was last updated on Dec. 29, 2021.

 Growing up, we have coaches, teachers and parents who hold us accountable.
 They make sure we come to practice, do our homework and complete our tasks.
 As adults, we become the coaches, teachers and parents.
 However, that need for encouragement and support never goes away.

 This is particularly important when it comes to meeting health and fitness goals.
 Going solo may work for some people.
 But, most of us benefit from a pack.
 A tribe.
 A coach.
-This is why we hire personal trainers, join organizations like Weight Watchers® or meet a buddy for early morning workouts.
+This is why we hire personal trainers, sign up for virtual accountability groups via online workout platforms or social media, or meet a buddy for early morning workouts.

 People who don’t want to pay for a professional, or rely on a single accountability partner, can join or start an accountability group.